-SFAS 166 - In June 2009, the FASB issued SFAS 166.
-SFAS 166 amends SFAS No. 140 to improve the relevance, representational faithfulness, and comparability of the information that a reporting entity provides in its financial reports about a transfer of financial assets; the effects of a transfer on its financial position, financial performance, and cash flows; and a transferor's continuing involvement in transferred financial assets.
-This Statement is effective as of the beginning of each reporting entity's first annual reporting period that begins after November 15, 2009, for interim periods within that first annual reporting period, and for interim and annual reporting periods thereafter.
+SFAS 166 - In June 2009, the FASB issued SFAS 166, which has not yet been codified in the ASC.
+SFAS 166 amends SFAS No. 140 to improve the relevance, representational faithfulness and comparability of the information that a reporting entity provides in its financial reports about a transfer of financial assets; the effects of a transfer on its financial position, financial performance and cash flows; and a transferor's continuing involvement in transferred financial assets.
+This Statement is effective as of the beginning of each reporting entity's first annual reporting period that begins after November 15, 2009, for interim periods within that first annual reporting period and for interim and annual reporting periods thereafter.
 Earlier application is prohibited.
 The recognition and measurement provisions of this Statement shall be applied to transfers that occur on or after the effective date.
-We are currently assessing the impact of the adoption of SFAS 166 on our financial condition, results of operations and cash flows.
+The Company is currently assessing the impact of the adoption of SFAS 166 on the Company's financial condition, results of operations and cash flows.

-SFAS 167 - In June 2009, the FASB issued SFAS 167.
-SFAS 167 amends certain requirements of FASB Interpretation No. 46 (revised December 2003), Consolidation of Variable Interest Entities, to improve financial reporting by enterprises involved with variable interest entities and to provide more relevant and reliable information to users of financial statements.
-This Statement is effective as of the beginning of each reporting entity's first annual reporting period that begins after November 15, 2009, for interim periods within that first annual reporting period, and for interim and annual reporting periods thereafter.
+SFAS 167 - In June 2009, the FASB issued SFAS 167, which has not yet been codified in the ASC.
+SFAS 167 amends certain requirements of FASB Interpretation No. 46 (revised December 2003), "Consolidation of Variable Interest Entities," to improve financial reporting by enterprises involved with variable interest entities and to provide more relevant and reliable information to users of financial statements.
+This Statement is effective as of the beginning of each reporting entity's first annual reporting period that begins after November 15, 2009, for interim periods within that first annual reporting period and for interim and annual reporting periods thereafter.
 Earlier application is prohibited.
-We are currently assessing the impact of the adoption of SFAS 167 on our financial condition, results of operations and cash flows.
+The Company is currently assessing the impact of the adoption of SFAS 167 on the Company's financial condition, results of operations and cash flows.